-It is vitally important that when setting goals that they are going to not only excite you but feel like achieving it is something you can do.
-The aim should be to enable yourself to embrace this new lifestyle, but it is equally important that you map out the process from beginning to end.
+It is vitally important that when setting goals they are going to excite and make you but feel like achieving it is something that will occur.
+The aim behind any goal should be to enable yourself to embrace the new lifestyle that said goal requires.
+For this to occur it is important to map out the process from beginning to end.

-There is a reason that so many New Years resolutions fail each year…because the desire to achieve the result has not been correctly put down to paper and mapped out to become an achievable target.
-Just because you have gone out and purchased some active wear, does not mean that you are automatically guaranteed the result that you are after…
+There is a reason that so many New Years resolutions fail each year.
+The desire to achieve a result has not been correctly put down to paper and mapped out to become an achievable target.
+Just because you have gone out and purchased some active wear, does not mean that you are automatically guaranteed the result that you are after.

-It is all well and good to say that you want to lose 30kgs in the next 12 months, or that you will run a half marathon, but unless you can accurately map that out and break it down, unfortunately it is a lot harder to achieve.
+It is all well and good to say that you want to lose 30kgs in the next 12 months, or that you will run a half marathon.
+Unless you can accurately map the process out and break it down, unfortunately it is a lot harder to achieve.

 So how do we go about turning our goal into an achieveable target??